seowriting/wordpress-plugin/seowriting/readme.txt

 The plugin uses the REST-API provided by [https://seowriting.ai/](https://seowriting.ai/?utm_source=wp_plugin).
 The Service is provided under the terms of [Terms of Service](https://seowriting.ai/terms-of-service?utm_source=wp_plugin) and [Privacy Policy](https://seowriting.ai/privacy-policy?utm_source=wp_plugin).

 == Changelog ==

+= 1.4.16 (2024/02/20) =
+Feature: Changed the method of storing and retrieving error logs.
+Fix: Escaping the output of plugin according to the requirements of wordpress.org catalog moderators.

 = 1.4.15 (2024/02/12) =
 Fix: Escaping the output of plugin settings according to the requirements of wordpress.org catalog moderators.